lsd-rs/lsd/README.md

 ## F.A.Q

+### Uses unknown compression for member 'control.tar.zst' when using deb

+Zst compression is supported starting from `Debian 12` and `Ubuntu 21.10`, Please use the `_xz.deb` released starting from `lsd v1.1.0`.

+Please check https://github.com/lsd-rs/lsd/issues/891 for details or manual fixes.

 ### Custom Color Schemes for Windows
 For `lsd` currently, it reads a system environment variable called LS_COLORS.
 Please look at the marked solution in [this post](https://github.com/orgs/lsd-rs/discussions/958#discussioncomment-7659375), which contains a guide on how to set a color scheme.